jg-you/plant-pollinator-inference/README.md

 The only necessary dependency is `stan`.
 Our model will of course work with any [stan interface](https://mc-stan.org/users/interfaces/index.html), but we provide a number of utilities geared toward its use with [`pystan`](https://pypi.org/project/pystan/), the main python interface.
+We provide support for pystan2 and pystan3, which differ significantly.

 To install pystan, simply run: